sligocki/sligocki.github.io/_drafts/beeping-search.md

 ---
 layout: post
-title: BBB Search
+title: BBB Search Process
 tag: busy-beaver
 ---

-I am currently in the process of exhaustively searching for [Beeping Busy Beaver]({% post_url 2021-03-06-beeping-busy-beaver %}) (BBB) champions.
-I'm following roughly the same process that has been used to exhaustively search for Busy Beavers in the past with a few tweaks for the Beeping halt condition.
+A few weeks ago, [I announced new Beeping Busy Beaver results]({% post_url 2022-02-17-bbb-5-2-search-results).
+In this post, I'd like to explain a little bit about the process I'm using to do this search.
+I'm following roughly the same process that has been used to exhaustively search for standard Busy Beavers in the past with a few tweaks for the Beeping halt condition.

 Beeping Busy Beavers are much more complicated that traditional Busy Beavers.
 In general it is undecidable to even detect that a Beeping Busy Beaver has already quasihalted!
 So the prospect of trying to actually prove any BBB values is quite daunting!
 My goal here is considerably humbler: simply to set a baseline, using existing Busy Beaver techniques, of which Turing Machines (TMs) we can conclusively categorize as Quasihalting and Infinite non-quasihalting and how many remain Unknown.

-## Process
+## Process Overview

 Here's an outline of the process I am using to search for BBB: